vaibhavvaishnav221/Employee_data_management_system/README.md

 |  99 | Ryan Sullivan      |  78000 |
 | 100 | Willow Murphy      |  81000 |

-That's emough for today, we will learn more in some other project.
+That's enough for today, we will learn more in some other project.

 Vaibhav Vaishnav
 vaibhavvaishnav221@gmail.com